pratikhopal/python/README.md

 <h1><b>Quadratic time complexity</b></h1>
 the quadratic time complexity refers to the time complexity for nested loops or any program that's time complexity increase by square to the input.

+<h1>Non Dominant term</h1>
+If we have a time complexity of O(n^2+n), in that case the dominant value is n^2 here we can ignore/drop the less or non dominant term and consider the time complexity to be O(n^2).